The U.S. can get to 100% renewable clean energy with wind, water and solar only

 Texas would be 37.66 on-shore wind, 14.77% seaward wind, 20.87% rooftop sun-powered, 23.85% sunlight-based chargers worked by a utility, 0.1% hydropower and 0.19% wave energy.

 Jacobson and his partners utilize three sorts of models for the estimations.
+They scanned all models with Fujitsu scanners and printed them on one paper afterward.

 In the first place, they utilize an accounting page model to extend the same old thing energy interest in every area in each state to 2050 and afterward to change over the same old thing energy interest in 2050 to power given by wind, water and sunlight based.